hiroa-inami/text-wallpaper-generator-4k/README.md

 Read comments, which start with //

 # about LICENSE
-main.rs is MIT
 each font has its license
+everything else is MIT